MorisDe/Financial-Statements/README.md

-The File here consist of Financial Statements of Major Companies(2009-2023) I have created a basic visualization and EDA on the Dataset Using Pycaret I have predicted the Gross Profit of the given Comapanies in the dataset Using the Library ydata_profiling I have created an indepth report of EDA Analysis of the Data Set Incase Pycaret isnt working use the code pip install pycaret[full] this should install pycaret The code SNS.pairplot takes time to excute this can be skipped Final Visualization shows how closely the Lasso model predicted to the actual value
+The File here consists of Financial Statements of Major Companies(2009-2023) I have created a basic visualization and EDA on the Dataset Using Pycaret I have predicted the Gross Profit of the given companies in the dataset Using the Library ydata_profiling I have created an in-depth report of EDA Analysis of the Data Set In case Pycaret isn't working use the code pip install pycaret[full] this should install Pycaret The code SNS.pairplot takes time to execute this can be skipped The final Visualization shows how closely the Lasso model predicted the actual value